amit6742/randomcolor-generate/README.md

-# this is my randomColor-color-generator app
+# this is my randomColor-generator app